 Adding a Session Transcript

-To include the Q&A history of the Zingtree session in a case field, you need to add a special field named Zingtree_Transcript to your Salesforce Cases.
+To include the Q&A history of the Zingtree session in a case field, you need to add a special field named Zingtree_Transcript to your Salesforce object.
+Here’s how to do it for Cases.

 - Go To Setup, Build, Customize, Cases, Fields.